Authentick/LdapServerLibrary/README.md

 ## Sample

-See the "Sample" folder for a sample on how to use this server.
+See the "Sample" folder for a sample on how to use this library.